 As you can see, there are a number of problems with reactive maintenance.
-But many companies stay with reactive maintenance because it's all they know, or because they don't know how to build predictive strategies.
-Yet the single biggest reason is because companies don’t know how to gain the time to get out of the firefighting cycle.
+However, many companies continue with reactive maintenance because it's all they know, or because they don't know how to build predictive strategies.
+Yet, the single biggest reason is that companies don’t know how to gain the time to get out of the firefighting cycle.

 Predictive maintenance uses data-driven processes to identify insights and required actions that need to be taken before machinery breaks down.
-In addition to scheduling corrective maintenance, with the use of such connected sensors we are able to identify variation in operation and an early identification of defects, which allotts us with more time to follow the work execution process, yielding lower operational costs to the overall business.
+In addition to scheduling corrective maintenance, with the use of such connected sensors, we are able to identify variation in operation and early identification of defects.
+This allows us more time to follow the work execution process, yielding lower operational costs to the overall business.
 The advantages are clear.

 Organizations are able to maintain their systems more consistently and reduce the chances of business disruption.
 They are able to take better care of their machines, and ultimately improve their ROI.